studio-net/tags-form-input/README.md

   `%search%` content in order to replace by the value
 - `autofield` The field used by autocomplete
 - `automin` Minimum-character before starts autocomplete
+- `autolimit` Limit the number of result terms
+- `placeholder` Show message on empty tags

 ### Example